Role title: Women’s Community Shelters Ambassador

 Selection procedure: If requested, you will be asked to complete a registration form and provide 2 references.

-Induction and training: All WCS Ambassadors will be given a marketing pack which contains sample speeches / presentations which can be adapted to include information and statistics about WCS, it’s mission and key aims.
+Induction and training: All WCS Ambassadors will be given a marketing pack which contains information about WCS, including facts and statistics about WCS, it’s mission and key aims.
 Further training may be given later regarding presentation skills and working alone.

 Support and supervision: WCS Ambassadors will be supported by the WCS hub team and through regular updates on the charity’s latest activities from the WCS Hub team.